publicdomain/folder-comments/README.md

-# folder-comments
+# FolderComments
-Add comments to a folder for them appear in the "Comments" column of Windows Explorer.
+Edit folder comments for them to appear in the "Comments" column of Windows Explorer.